mkumar73/beckernick.github.io/_posts/2016-08-17-law-clustering.markdown

       -3.69779039e-02   1.05691593e-01]

-Next, we'll find a 2-D representation of our 50-dimensional tensor using t-SNE.
+Next, we'll find a 2-D representation of our 50-dimensional data using t-SNE.

 ```python